 Social Studies: Our state standards focus around Citizenship and Government, Economics, Geography and History.

-Specialists: We have science and physical education.
-Science work on observing, planning, conducting, modeling, and organizing various investigations including sunlight, water, moon and stars.
+Specialists: We have science, physical education, and creator space.
+In science, students work on observing, planning, conducting, modeling, and organizing various investigations including sunlight, water, moon and stars.
 Physical education teaches important skills for healthy, lifelong habits and provides an opportunity for students to learn about different sports and games.
-We have physical education 3 times a week.
+Creator space is an area where students are presented inquiry challenges while incorporating our school competencies as well as other content areas.

 Our school also has a unique partnership with the University across the street, Hamline University.
 We have tutors, hand-in-hand buddies and academic as well as athletic partnerships with various departments.